yandex/porto/porto.md

     Some backends (*rbd*, *lvm*) expects configuration in special format.

+    Storage directory must be writeable for user (or readable for read-only volume).
+    Loop image file is read-only, parent directory must be writable.

 * **ready**         - is construction complete

 * **build\_time**   - format: YYYY-MM-DD hh:mm:ss